luanvuhlu/mcp-server-postgres/README.md

 ### Database Connections

 All database connections are dynamic and provided per request.
 No default database connection is configured.

+### MCP Server Protocol

+This server implements the Model Context Protocol (MCP) specification and communicates via JSON-RPC over stdio or TCP.
+The server registers the following tools that can be called by MCP-compatible clients.

 ## Development